keithnlarsen/borachio-warehouse/README.md

 Notes on Building
 -----------------

 The project has a selection of tags, which are numbered to go along with the tutorial.
 Each of these /should/ just build.
 I've changed the Ant build file to look for 2 environment variables one for the Android SDK location an one for the Scala home directory.
-You must set these up in order for it to build, the exact names are "ANDROID_SDK" and "SCALA_HOME".
+You must set these up in order for it to build, the exact names are `ANDROID_SDK` and `SCALA_HOME`.

 You need to install the version of [Scala](http://www.scala-lang.org) that matches the Borachio version in test/libs.
-At the time of writing this is 2.9.0.1 - adjust the `local.properties` as mentioned above to reflect your installation.
+At the time of writing this is 2.9.0.1.
 Otherwise, this is pretty much a straight forward Ant-based Android project.

 Tutorial